Chemical Soil Health

 Assessment Tools

 The USDA-NRCS has developed a soil health and management assessment framework (SMAF), which measures primary indicators of soil health.
-Other analyses developed by the Cornell Soil Health Laboratory (Comprehensive Assessment of Soil Health or CASH) evaluate additional chemical properties.
+Other analyses developed by the Cornell Soil Health Laboratory (Comprehensive Assessment of Soil Health or CASH) or the Haney Test evaluate additional chemical properties.
 In addition, the North Carolina Department of Agriculture & Consumer Services offers free soil testing (April-November), and Soil Test Reports include pH and nutrient analysis.
 New and emerging technologies, like artificial intelligence, are also used to conduct soil health assessments.
 NCSU researchers are leading the development and adoption of these tools.
+Connect with your local NC State Extension Agent or Specialist to identify an assessment strategy that supports your soil health goals and that is relevant to your production system.